KalabAmssalu/addisMusicApp/markdown.md

 ### 10. Test API Endpoints

 - Write unit tests for each endpoint using testing frameworks like Jest
-- Test API functionality using Postman or similar tools
+- Test API functionality using Thunder Client

 ### 11. Dockerize Backend